A recent appellate reversal of serious financial consequences in a federal

 U.S. v.
 Singletary, two brothers, had been ordered to pay $1 million in restitution after

 they were convicted in the District Court for the Middle District of Florida

-defraud mortgage lenders and the federal government.
+of conspiracy to defraud mortgage lenders and the federal government.

 The defendants had purchased older homes in Jacksonville neighborhoods